- Must visit

 Discover the best of Trondheim — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Trondheim trip today.

-Norway’s national museum of popular music with interactive exhibits on Norwegian pop and rock history.
-A strong choice for modern culture and families.
+Norway’s national museum of popular music, with interactive exhibits on Norwegian pop and rock history.
+A strong choice for contemporary culture and a popular indoor stop.

-Trondheim’s most charming historic neighborhood, known for colorful wooden houses, river views and photogenic streets.
-Extremely popular for walking and social media photos.
+Trondheim’s most charming historic neighborhood, known for colorful wooden houses, riverside views, and a relaxed walkable atmosphere.
+A top priority area for first-time visitors.

-Scenic walking area along the river with classic views of Trondheim’s warehouses and bridges.
-Especially popular for photography and evening walks.
+A scenic walking area along the river with classic views of the old warehouses and bridges.
+Excellent for photos and a gentle introduction to the city center.

 Official public transport app